 Now is the ideal time for you to put together a marketing and release plan for your app because now you have all the essential information.
 You know the design scheme, the functionality of your app, and the final completion deadline.
 While the developers implement the last changes after the beta testing, you should think of how you will release your app, and what marketing plan you will follow for it.

 For most standard custom business apps, a standard package is simply uploading the apps onto iOS and Android stores with a feature that allows customers to share it with friends.
 This lets users to download your app, rate it, and share it with their contact list.
 Some of the larger app releases, on the other hand, need complete marketing plans.

 It is your prerogative to decide whether your app needs extensive online marketing, or just a quiet release.
-You can always solicit the professional opinion of your developer in this regard.
+You can always solicit the professional opinion from a top custom software development company in this regard.